PRD-2018-G04/PRD-2018-G04/README.md

 2018.10.18 Update Gannt by zdy。

 2018.10.21 add SDP and Project Charter .Rose.pptx
-           update far and Plan and Gantt
+​           update far and Plan and Gantt
-           use Configuration Management！
+​           use Configuration Management！

+2018.10.26 add logo update Gantt ,far, Plan and SDP.